-Today's guest post is from Aaron G. Myers from Every day language learner.
+Today's guest post is from Aaron G. Myers.
 I met him while in Istanbul and he had some interesting ideas about language learning that he blogs about regularly, so I thought they'd be worth sharing here!
 Off you go Aaron!

 One challenge language learners face is in retaining the immense amount of new information taken in every day.